 Responsible for answering the telephone and providing information to callers.

 Serves as key administrative contact for Center research program and external organizations.

-Works with Center faculty in previewing federal grants, contracts and awards.
+Works with Center faculty in previewing federal grants, contracts & awards.

-Prepares and distribute agendas, meeting minutes and reminders for meetings as well as attend and tape record meetings to document discussions.
+Prepares & distribute agendas, meeting minutes & reminders for meetings as well as attend & tape record meetings to document discussions.

-Composes agendas, documents, correspondence, and memos on behalf of the faculty.
-Transcribes and/or types manuscripts, technical documents, table, graphs/charts, correspondence and notes.
-Formats and compiles information for grants, protocols, presentations, reports, manuscripts, etc.
+Compose agendas, documents, correspondence, and memos on behalf of the faculty.
+Transcribe and/or type manuscripts, technical documents, table, graphs/charts, correspondence and notes, format and compile information for grants, protocols, presentations, reports, manuscripts, etc.

 Assists in grant preparation, including NIH grant applications or other funding grants.
 Reviews, prepares and collects required documents.